 The main support for the anterior projection of eye ball comes from the posterio medial and posterio lateral walls of the orbit.
 These areas diverge like a fan / cupped hand holding the globe forwards.
 Both these walls are paper thin and are commonly damaged in blow out fractures.
 It has been clinically shown that repair is easy if these supporting walls are intact.
 If this key area is involved, it should be reconstructed first.

-Figure showing support for the globe
+Diagram showing support to the orbit

 Surgical access to the floor of the orbit: